 A Social Life for Seniors: Why Assisted Living Is Better

 Learn more about why an assisted living community could be better than living at home when it comes to a social life for seniors, quality of life and wellness.

 A Social Life for Seniors

 As baby boomers continue to retire in record numbers — a group that includes my own parents — more and more of us will face the question of how to handle their changing health needs.
 However, many of us will also face an even more urgent request from our parents themselves: “Please don’t put me in a home.”

 The problem is this: when Dad and Mom start to need more daily care, it can put pressure on caregivers and strain relationships in the family.

 Learn more about why it’s important to consider how assisted living could be better than living at home when it comes to a social life for seniors, quality of life and wellness.

-In a residential community, where there is 24-hour access to personal care, as well as nutrition and wellness services designed specifically for older adults, seniors can enjoy social contact, security and support while still maintaining their independence.
+In an assisted living community where there is 24-hour access to care, as well as nutrition and wellness services designed specifically for older adults, seniors can enjoy security, socialization and support while still maintaining their independence.

 Read on for eight compelling reasons to consider assisted living for the health and quality of life of your parents or senior loved ones:

 With the latest in gym equipment, group exercise classes like Tai Chi and Zumba and personal trainers well versed in the needs of older adults, assisted living communities offer opportunities for physical fitness that go far beyond what family caregivers can easily provide at home.